wp-plugins/quiz-tool-lite/readme.txt

 5. Creating a quiz from question pots

 == Changelog ==

+= 1.4.8 =
+* Added div id="quizResults" to the results so this can be formatted as required using CSS
+* Question response options can now be ordered or disaplyed at random
+* Images now tranparent PNGs to work nicely with the new 1.8 grey background.
+* Please deactivate and then reactivate plugin to make drag / drop ordering work correctly!

 = 1.4.7 =
 * Enqueue debug now fixed, CSS changed so H1 tags no longer global.
 Many other debug messages now fixed.